Entra Sync

 Note

-Pre-Installation Setup: Configuring Your Azure Active Directory
+Pre-Installation Setup: Configuring Entra

 Configuration Option Explanations: